marvinkreis/guut/templates/debug_prompt_new.md

 Include a relevant docstring comment with a summary of your findings.
 The comment should explain what the test checks for and why.
 Include relevant findings from your conclusions.

-Here is an example test:
+Here is an example test for a `rpn_eval` function that evaluates expressions in Reverse Polish notation:

 ### Example Test